deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 In this window you configure the advanced settings.
 In the first place use `Default` as the Domain, and type in the OpenStack application credentials , that you have created for your project.
 **Note:** If you have access to multiple projects, you need to take care, that you are using the right credentials for the project that you select as "Project".
 Kubermatic will always display all projects that you can see, but the cluster will be spawned in the project that belongs to the application credentials (this is a OpenStack thing).

-Use the corresponding floating ip pool, to your setup (if you have decided for DMZ earlier use `dmz-ext` in all other cases use `public2`).
+>[!NOTE]
+> ```floating ip pool `dmz` is DEPRECATED```
+> Most of the cases you dont need `dmz` anymore
+> If you aplly `dmz` it will most likely fail because it tries to associate flaoting ips from `dmz` to all of your worker nodes aswell and since the most projects doesn`t have sufficeint number of floating ips from this pool it will fail.
+> Additionally because of openstack, if you choose datacentre  = berlin and you created by default a new network it wont be possible to asociate a floating ip from `dmz` to a machine connected to `public`

+Use the floating ip pool `public`.

 You don't need to fill out the Advanced area (but you can if you want), Kubermatic will create everything needed.

 ![image](img/06-application_credentials.png)

 Now you can create your first worker nodes.
-This is done with a machine deployment that you can configure (name, count of nodes (replicas), Image (we support ubuntu and CentOS) and flavor.
+This is done with a machine deployment that you can configure (name, count of nodes (replicas), Image (we support ```Ubuntu-22.04``` and ```Ubuntu-24.04.```, you have to type in the name becasue there is no drop=down possible.
+IF you are unsure check the ecisiting images via the (de.NBI Cloud Berlin Dashboard Images)[https://denbi-cloud.bihealth.org/dashboard/project/images]) and flavor.
 If you are familiar with kubernetes and have specific needs for the nodes you can use custom images by uploading them to OpenStack.
 If not just keep the default entires here.
 Flavors and images can be looked up in your OpenStack project.
-You can also assign your workers floating ips, but you can also create a loadbalancer lateron.

 You can install applications into the cluster in the next window.
 By default nothing is installed here, you can later install applications via helm charts.